 You might be able to take a mortgage holiday or extend the term of your mortgage.
 While both will reduce your current monthly repayment, they will increase the size of your overall loan.

 Before selling to quick house sale company

-Having decided to sell to your property using a quick house sale company, here are many things to consider.
+Having decided to sell to your property to one of the many quick house sale companies, here are many things to consider.

 Quick sales companies aren’t created equally and so doing your own research is key.
 Many are legitimate, however a few will seem fine at the start but then might try to use some underhanded tactics.

 It’s also worth reading reviews but consider them objectively.
 Too many positive review could mean the company has paid for glowing reviews.